wp-plugins/wp-crm/readme.txt

 == Changelog ==

+= 0.20 =
+* Added hook to add new user password reset link to user profile stream.
+* Associated objects, such as properties, are now associated with messages when the contact form shortcode is filled out from a property page.

 = 0.19 =
 * Added graphs for displaying quantifiable attributes.
 * Fixes to avoid deletion of existing users when reviewing received messages.